Jay-davisphem/crop_health_monitoring_simulation/TASKS.md

-# Crop Simulation Project
+# Crop Health Monitoring Simulation Project

-This project simulates crop growth under varying environmental conditions.
+This project simulates crop health under varying environmental conditions.
 The code is modularized into 12 independent components, each responsible for a specific part of the simulation.
 Below is an overview of each module with a description of its purpose and tasks to accomplish.

 ## 1. environment.py
 **Purpose:** Simulate environmental conditions affecting the crop.